homeymusic/SternBrocotR/README.md

 $$p \perp q \iff \gcd(p, q) = 1, \quad p \in \mathbb{Z}, \quad q \in \mathbb{N}^+$$

-The Stern-Brocot tree restricts the range of possible value from the reals to the coprime rational fractions.
+The Stern-Brocot tree restricts the range of possible values from the reals to the coprime rational fractions.

 $$\mathbb{R} \to \mathbb{Q_\perp}$$